javiss/mongo-object-search/README.md

 - Integration tests with a real DB.
 - Health endpoints for monitoring and deploy like spring actuator.
 - Deploy to heroku

-## Further notes

-I've not used mongo in really long time and just for some basic stuff, I'm more used to SQL dbs.
-Also I've never used Docker before, I was familiar with the concept of Docker but I've never wrote a `docker-compose` or any `dockerfile` so it took some trial and error to see what was actually happening.
-Besides that it was fun the challenge of writing actual docker code and see what is really like in practice.